Fun With 7 Simple Note-taking Games

 Sometimes, I email internet links to myself so I can evaluate them later when I see the bold unread email titles because it is fast and simple.
 Perhaps a class or group of friends can come together on graduation day and compose a group note with Google Docs and schedule the email to be sent in one and ten years later to all the contributors.
 Say, for example, every one may write what they think they will become in the future, what if it does not happen and their contingencies.

 On a side note, did you miss this post?
-6 Smart Or Fun Ways How To Take Notes For Online Classes And More
+How To Take Notes For Computer Science

 We may also write a weekly note to ourselves to help us check if we did what we realistically plan for the week ahead.
 If we find that we usually do not keep up or even deviate from our original plans or goals, then perhaps we may evaluate where and why this is happening.
 Is it because of a quitter attitude, setting impractical goals, not resisting external and internal temptations and distractions, or too many obstacles?
 I suggest being clear in identifying what are the root causes and take the effort to address them with solutions one step at a time.